 Although we will be telling you here how this whole process works, we cannot stress this enough, have a professional and experienced esthetician to do it!
 Nonetheless, for purposes of guiding you, we have listed below the steps and the process in dying your lashes.

 - Do your research.
 Look for the best salon in your area that specializes in eyelash dying.
 This will probably set you back around $20 to $40 depending on which salon you choose.

-- The esthetician will have you sit down with a towel around your neck, which serves as a sort of a protection for your clothes.
-Protective cream will also be applied unto your eye area.
+- The esthetician will have you sit down with a towel around your neck, which serves as a sort of protection for your clothes.
+Protective cream will also be applied to your eye area.

 - A cotton pad shaped like a crescent moon will be laid on top of the cream.

-- The tint will be applied using a very fine brush and will set for around 10 minutes.
+- The eyelash tint lift will be applied using a very fine brush and will set for around 10 minutes.

 - The esthetician then removes any excess dye using water and possibly any staining on your skin will be removed as well.

 - The dye will probably stay for about 3 months if its well taken care of.
 Avoid using any sort of glycolic cleansers or creams since this can slowly remove the dye.

 The dye can be removed with the use of warm water, cooking oil, KY Jelly and eye makeup remover.
 Just be careful not to tug too hard as this may cause damage to your lashes.

 - Remove your contact lenses before having your lashes dyed.